-The aforementioned consolidated financial statements are shown in Mexican Pesos reporting currency, which is equal to the registration currency and its operation currency.
+The aforementioned consolidated financial statements are presented in Mexican Peso reporting currency, which is equal to the registration currency and its operation currency.

 For disclosure purposes in the notes to the consolidated financial statements, when referring to pesos or "\$", it refers to thousands of Mexican Pesos and, when referring to Dollars, it refers to US Dollars.